The honors curriculum mirrors the standard CS degree program with three exceptions:

 Research is an important part of our honors program.
 We expect all Turing Scholars to get involved in a research project with a member of our faculty.
 The CS 178H class that students typically take in the second semester of their freshman year provides an introduction to the department's research faculty and their research interests.

 Students interested in graduate school should note that graduate school applications are typically submitted in the fall semester of their last year; these applications can be considerably enhanced by describing significant progress toward an honors thesis.
-We encourage students to get involved in research as early as possible, typically in the fall of their junior year.
+We encourage students to get involved in research as early as possible and ideally no later than the spring of their junior year.

 To achieve this goal, we expect that in their junior year, students will typically register for CS 370 Undergraduate Reading and Research, which allows students to perform independent study under the supervision of some faculty member.
 Of course, research takes many forms, and some students prefer to participate in research internships off campus, and others might get paid for on-campus research instead of taking course credit.